alina-yanchuk02/stigmaClassification/README.md

 The Topic Modeling stage is organized in a Jupyter Notebook, with the relevant steps described in the same.
 The data file used is the file with the cleaned data returned in the Preprocessing step.

-### 4. Exploratory Data Analysis
+### 4. Visualization and Analysis

-The Exploratory Data Analysis stage is organized in a Jupyter Notebook, with the relevant steps described in the same.
-The data file used is the file with the cleaned and prepared (for EDA) data returned in the Preprocessing step.
+The Visualization and Analysis stage is organized in a Jupyter Notebook, with the relevant steps described in the same.
+The data file used is the file with the cleaned and prepared (for VA) data returned in the Preprocessing step.
 This step was done to obtain final insights about the data after automatic Classification and Topic Modeling.
 Can be adapated to other needs.

 About Jupyter Notebooks: https://docs.jupyter.org/en/latest/